-This class will provide an overview of rhetorical theory over the centuries, including such voices as Aristotle, Cicero, St. Augustine, Erasmus, John Locke, I. A. Richards, Gertrude Buck, Kenneth Burke, Wayne C. Booth, and Andrea Lunsford.
-The goal of the course is to engender what will hopefully become a lifelong interest in rhetoric and an understanding of how it provides the foundations of Western thought and Higher Education.
-Another goal of this course is to understand how all this rhetorical theory can be applied.
-We will also discuss how rhetoric can help us shape our identities, interpret texts, and communicate effectively.
+This course provides an overview of rhetorical theory, including contributors such as Aristotle, Cicero, St. Augustine, Erasmus, John Locke, I. A. Richards, Gertrude Buck, Kenneth Burke, Wayne C. Booth, and Andrea Lunsford.
+The course seeks to develop in students a lifelong interest in rhetoric and an understanding of how it contributes to the foundations of Western thought and higher education.
+Attention is also given to applications of rhetorical theory.
+We will discuss how rhetoric can help us to shape identities, interpret texts, and communicate effectively.
 Prerequisite: ENGL 241.